 Gluten-Free Chickpea Pancakes also called Socca (or Farinata)

-Chickpea pancakes, also called Socca or Farinata, is a well-known chickpea pancake in France and Italy.
+Chickpea pancakes, also called Socca or Farinata, is a famous chickpea pancake in France and Italy.
 They can be found as popular street food in Nice, France, and Genoa, Italy.
 They are usually served in a cone and sprinkled with salt and pepper.

 The traditional version is baking these pancakes in an open wood oven, but people have developed different ways of cooking them over the years.
 Unlike the baking process, the batter always remains the same.
 It is prepared with only three ingredients: chickpea (gram/besan), flour, water, and olive oil.

-The open wood oven a great result, but not everyone has this type of oven at home.
+The open wood oven gives a great result, but not everyone has this type of oven at home.
 That’s why I am sharing my simple method for making these vegan socca pancakes in the comfort of your home.
 And only with pan-frying the pancakes to get the closest result possible.

 What goes into this recipe?